crypt0rr/kb/content/tools/techniques/abuse-adcs/index.md

 ### Checking vulnerable templates

 You want to look at a certificate with the `msPKI-Certificate-Name-Flag: (0x1) ENROLLEE_SUPPLIES_SUBJECT` flag set.
 This gives the option to set an alternative name for the certificate AKA impersonating any user.
-Also the Enrollment Rights for `Domain Users` must be available.
+Also the 'Enrollment Rights' for your current user must be available, for example `Domain Users` or the membership of your current user specifically.

+**Note:** if your current user has 'Write Property' rights, it is possible to give the 'Enrollment Rights' to yourself.

 ```plain
 $ certi.py list 'offsec.nl/johndo-lowpriv' --dc-ip DC01PKI.offsec.nl --vuln --enable